UnforeseenOcean/MechKeysInfo/README.md

 # MechKeysInfo
 Little tidbits about making mechanical keyboards

+### Foreword
+These information have been compiled from what I've gathered online, through other people and/or by word-of-mouth.

+Please consult other people if you are not sure, and don't treat this as a be-all-end-all truth.
+This document is provided for guidance use only.

 ## Rookie Mistakes and Things That Are Good To Know
 - Where are the 2.25U and 2.75U key stabilizers?